Ragnaroek/mithril/README.md

 <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" height="50">
 </a>

-# mithril
+# Mithril
-rust monero miner (pure Rust is the goal, but the project is not there yet, see help wanted section)
+Rust Monero Miner (pure Rust is the goal, but the project is not there yet, see help wanted section)

 Feature Backlog:
 - [ ] hard-fork update